KuanHsiaoKuo/the-rust-programming-book-khk/src/rust_video_summary/learn_rust_programming/all_about_error_handling_in_the_rust_programming_language.md

 - Using string as a way to send warning messages is discussed.
 - Implementing trait objects can result in losing the ability for the compiler to detect concrete types.

-## Creating a Struct for Dirty Data
+## ⭐️Creating a Struct for Dirty Data

 Section Overview: In this section, the speaker creates a struct called "dirty data" and explains why they are doing so.